dermotreynolds/old.dermotreynolds.github.io/_posts/inprogress/2017-05-20-0-dedicated-paas.md

 A common issue with Azure PaaS services from a security perspective is that they are internet attached by default.
 Whilst this may be ok for serving data which is "public domain" it is not ideal for sensitive data.

-There are 2 services which have more secure alternatives - App Services & SQL.
+Two services which have more secure alternatives - App Services & SQL.
 The variations of these can be deployed into a private vNet with no internet access if you so wish.

 Some have a variation on the standard names and the specifications are given here: